Lusin333/Bitcoin-Grinder/README.md

 **Bitcoin Grinder Download:  https://github.com/Lusin333/Bitcoin-Grinder/releases/download/2017-03-05/Bitcoin.Grinder.exe**

-May the grind be long and plentiful.
+*May the Grind Be Long and Plentiful.*

 Lusin's legit video tutorial on how to use the Bitcoin Grinder: https://youtu.be/gCVX0lhEPEw